AustejaK/AustejaK/README.md

 ### Hi there 👋

-I am a postdoc at the University of Trento.
+I am a postdoctoral researcher working at the University of Trento.
 My research focuses on individual decision making in behavioral economics framework.
 In particular, I am interested in using experimental methods to study intertemporal choice.
 My research interests include vulnerability, psychology of poverty, and behavioral public policy.

 I am currently working on psychophysiological measures in food consumer science.